 The care manager collaborates with the Member and any additional participants as directed by the Member to develop an ICP that includes recommended interventions from the Member's ICT, as applicable.
-The ICP includes interventions care coordination tasks to address Member's health care goals, health education to support self-management goals, and a statement of expected outcomes.
-Jointly, the care manager, and the Member/authorized representative(s) are responsible for implementing the plan of care.
-Additionally, the care manager:
+ICP interventions include the appropriate information to address medical and psychosocial needs and/or barriers to accessing care, care coordination to address Member's health care goals, health education to support self-management goals, and a statement of expected outcomes.
+Jointly, the care manager, and the Member are responsible for implementing the plan of care.
+Additionally, the case manager: